green-fox-academy/governance/readme.md

 Per course per mentor the total billed preparation time can be maximum 50% of the total workshop hours.

+### Self-education budget
+GreenFox employees can spend NET 300k HUF / year for education or self development.
+Each transactions must be approved by the Finance role.

 ## Domains
 ### Student Dismissal
 Student dismissal is the Domain of each Education Circles Lead Link, after conducting an advising process with the below roles: